We can help withGrants & SUSI ,Timetabling, Course Related Issues, Exam Results & Appeals, to name but a few...

 How and where do I get my Student ID number and PIN number?

-Your student ID number is located on your registration form which is issued to you by the Registration Department prior to registering with GMIT, and it is also located on your Student Card when issued by GMIT.
+Your student ID number is located on your registration form which is issued to you by the Registration Department prior to registering with ATU, and it is also located on your Student Card when issued by ATU

 Note: The reset PIN is used to access your exam results.
 Please keep this PIN in a safe place.
 This PIN once reset by you WILL NOT EXPIRE and you will need it to complete future Online Admissions, Registration and to access your European Diploma Supplement following graduation.